 Now it's time to make the paper airplanes!

 Materials (for each group)

-Note: You might choose to put materials at the stations instead of distributing to groups.
+Note: You might choose to put materials at the stations instead of distributing them to groups.

-Tell students the directions for folding the paper airplanes are in the World War Squared video.
-You can play the video at slower speed - Settings > Playback Speed > 0.75 (or 0.5).
+Tell students that the directions for folding the paper airplanes are in the World War Squared video.
+You can play the video at slower speed: Settings > Playback Speed > 0.75 (or 0.5).

 Ask students to check in with you (show you their paper airplanes) before they begin their investigations.

 Allow student groups to conduct their investigations.

 Assign students into groups based on their design goals (put students together who want improve the distance the plane travels, for example).
 Ask students to determine (1) the criteria for success for their designs and (2) how they will test their designs.
 Remind students to use the class data to help them determine success criteria and to refer to the fair-test list they generated when developing their testing procedure.

 Give students an opportunity to individually brainstorm ideas for their design.
 As you walk around the room, ask questions like, "How do you think this structure (point to structure) will improve the function of distance/speed/accuracy/load?
 How will changing this structure affect the lift/drag/weight?"